Al Jazeera controversies: U.S. military attacks

+In the course of the U.S.-led invasion of Iraq, a U.S. missile struck the Baghdad bureau of Al Jazeera, killing one Al Jazeera staff member, wounding another, and setting fire to the office.
+The missile strike occurred in the same time frame in which another U.S. missile at a different part of Baghdad struck Abu Dhabi TV, another Gulf State-based Arabic news channel, and amidst a wave of U.S. military hits on a hotel in which many journalists were sheltering.
+The U.S. government had been critical of Al Jazeera's no holds barred coverage of the U.S.-led invasion but denied that its attack on the Al Jazeera bureau was deliberate.
+The attack caused Al Jazeera to leave Iraq for fear of its journalists' safety.

+Bans in New York

 On 24 March 2003, two Al Jazeera reporters covering the New York Stock Exchange (NYSE) had their credentials revoked.
 The NYSE banned Al Jazeera and several other undisclosed news organizations from its trading floor indefinitely.
 According to NYSE spokesman Ray Pellechia, the ban was for "security reasons" and the exchange had decided to allow access only to networks focusing "on responsible business coverage".
 Pellechia denied that the revocation of credentials was connected to Al Jazeera's Iraq War coverage.
 However, NYSE executive vice president for communications Robert Zito indicated that Al Jazeera's 22 March 2003 broadcast of US POWs and dead American soldiers led him to ban the organization.
 The move was quickly mirrored by NASDAQ stock-market officials.
 The NYSE ban was lifted several months later.
 Akamai Technologies, a US company whose founder was killed in the 11 September World Trade Center attacks, canceled a contract to provide web services for Al Jazeera's English-language website.

+Broadcast of remarks by Sarah Palin rally participants

 On 12 October 2008, Al Jazeera broadcast interviews with attendees of a Sarah Palin rally in St. Clairsville, Ohio.
 The interviewees made racist remarks about Barack Obama, such as "he regards white people as trash" and "I'm afraid if he wins, the blacks will take over".
 The report received over 2 million views on YouTube and, according to Colin Powell, "Those kind of images going out on Al Jazeera are killing us."
 The Washington Post then ran an op-ed saying that Al Jazeera was deliberately encouraging "anti-American sentiment overseas".
-The organization called the column "a gratuitous and uninformed shot at Al Jazeera's motives", and its report was only one of "hundreds of hours of diverse coverage."
+The organization called the column "a gratuitous and uninformed shot at Al Jazeera's motives", and its report was only one of "hundreds of hours of diverse coverage".